Raio Palace: Architecture

 The building is located in the urban context of Braga, situated alongside the Hospital of São Marcos and the pavilion sheltering the Fountain of the Idol.

-It is a singular block, in the Baroque-style, constructed during the reign of King John V. The palace is a two-storey buildings, consisting of several three-doors on the main floor, flanked by ornate framed windows, and the second-floor consisting of several windows and balconies.
+It is a singular block, in the Baroque-style, constructed during the reign of King John V. The palace is a two-story building, consisting of three doors on the main floor flanked by ornate framed windows, and the second-floor consisting of several windows and balconies.
 The roof is topped by a veranda of balusters, with ornate vegetal pinnacles.

-Over the main portal, deeply indented, is a sumptuous balcony of balusters, flanked by two decorative sculptures.
+Deeply indented over the main portal is a balcony of balusters that is flanked by two decorative sculptures.
 The lintel over this second-floor balcony is monolithic.
-Its cornice, which is exceptionally recessed, and crowned by a balustrade consisting of six flaming sculptures, while four blazing amphorae on its flanks over an Ionic pilasters frame.
+Its cornice, which is exceptionally recessed, and crowned by a balustrade consisting of six flaming sculptures, while four amphorae on its flanks over an Ionic pilasters frame.

-The main floor is embellished by frames of carved granite, and the outline of the wrought iron balconies.
-Apart from the main entrance, are two lateral doorways (all of which are painted in complementary blue).
-While the facade is covered in azulejo tile (and installed in the 19th century), the whole building is built from fine-grained granite.
-On the landing, the azulejos were likely executed by Bartolomeu Antunes, owing to the different interpretations of the Rococo: one more traditional, from a workshop in Lisbon; and another, which predominates a northern agitation, from Braga.
+The main floor is embellished by frames of carved granite and the outline of the wrought iron balconies.
+On either side of the main entrance are two lateral doorways—all of which are painted in complementary blue.
+While the facade is covered in azulejo tile, installed in the 19th century, the whole building is built from fine-grained granite.
+On the landing, the azulejos were likely designed by Bartolomeu Antunes, owing to the different interpretations of the Rococo: one more traditional from a workshop in Lisbon, and another which predominates a northern agitation, from Braga.

 This residence is considered one of the most important public works of André Soares, presenting a facade that is profusely decorated, where the general symmetry contrasts with the asymmetries introduced by the windows.
-This is particularly true of the central section, which is similar to the models utilized in the Church of Falperra and Municipal Council building of Braga: all which have similar traits.
-The window over the main doorway connects a curved pediment, which reminds the viewer of the Church of Santa Maria Madalena, although highly projected from the rest of the facade.
-As Vitor Serrão mentions in his critique, it is across "the sensual and powerful sense of deconstruction that the openings almost announce the art of one Gaudi", and the building "imposes a newness and display, within a sensual Rococo rhythm to the noble staircase like an inviting exotic figure."
+This is particularly true of the central section, which is similar to the models utilized in the Church of Falperra and Municipal Council building of Braga—all which have similar traits.
+The window over the main doorway connects a curved pediment that is reminiscent of the Church of Santa Maria Madalena, although it is highly projected from the rest of the facade.
+As Vitor Serrão mentions in his critique, it is across "the sensual and powerful sense of deconstruction that the openings almost announce the art of one Gaudi", and the building "imposes a newness and display, within a sensual Rococo rhythm to the noble staircase like an inviting exotic figure".

-In the interior, is the noble staircase, with three arches and sculpture of a Turk, comparable to the four statues in the esplanade of the Church of Bom Jesus, who Smith attributes to André Soares (even if they were executed by masons José and António de Sousa.
+In the interior is the noble staircase, with three arches and sculpture of a Turk, comparable to the four statues in the esplanade of the Church of Bom Jesus, who Smith attributes to André Soares (even if they were executed by masons José and António de Sousa).